- 1 10 Signs of Autism in Infants That You Should Know About

 Typically, a baby will smile reflexively at you if you smile at them.

-If by 3 months your child still has not smiled, however, you might want to discuss it with their doctor as it may be a sign of autism.
+If, by three months, your child still has not smiled, however, you might want to discuss it with their doctor as it may be a sign of autism.

 3. Fixation on Inanimate Objects